 Mr. Conway holds a Juris Doctorate from the Boston University School of Law.
 He received a bachelor’s in English from Colgate University.

-Benjamin Haycraft is the Executive Vice President of the EMEA region for Plug where he oversees business initiatives and operations in Europe, Middle East and Africa to accelerate the company’s growth.
+Benjamin Haycraft is the Chief Strategy Officer & General Manager EMEA Region for Plug where he oversees business initiatives and operations in Europe, Middle East and Africa to accelerate the company’s growth.

 Mr. Haycraft has international experience working in New York, Madrid and Paris, and has held several leadership positions across strategy, financial planning, and merger and acquisition execution.
 Mr. Haycraft also serves as a supervisory board Member for Hyvia, a board member for AccionaPlug and Gravithy, and chairman of the expert committee at HY24.
 He earned his masters of science in corporate finance from Emlyon Business School.